rlauer6/perl-Amazon-SQS-Client/README.md

 my $queues = $queues_result->getQueueUrl();
 ```

+As they say, there's no free lunch, so if you don't mind the verbosity
+and light-weight is your goal...keep reading.

 # HACKS TO ORIGINAL PROJECT

-1. Create an RPM - this project will help you create an RPM
+1. This project can create an RPM - I've include a working `.spec`
+file.
-2. An example queue daemon - this project presents an example daemon
+2. An example queue daemon - this project includes a so-called
-for handling SQS messages (`QueueDaemon.pl`).
+"queue worker" in the form of an example daemon for handling SQS
+messages (`QueueDaemon.pl`).
 3. Long polling - support for API version 2012-11-05 `WaitTimeSeconds`
 parameter to the `ReceiveMessage` API call.
 4. Support for temporary security tokens.
 5. Support for Signature Version 4 (via AWS::Signature4)

-*Note there has been no attempt to update all of the API calls to
-support differences between version 2009-02-01 of the API and
-2012-11-05 version other than adding `WaitTimeSeconds` to the
-parameter list for `Amazon::SQS::Model::ReceiveMessageRequest`.*

 # MORE DETAILS